An efficient randomized homotopy method to approximate eigenpairs of tensors: Introduction

 Our model of complexity counts arithmetic operations, where taking square roots and drawing from a gaussian distribution are included.
-The main result, that we will prove at the end of Section \ref{se:newton}, is as follows. \begin{thm} There is a randomized algorithm that for on input $f\in\cH_{n,d}^n$ almost surely returns an approximate eigenpair of $f$.
-Its average number of arithmetic operations is $\cO(dnN+n^\frac{5}{2}N^2)$, where $N=\dim_\HC \cH_{n,d}^n = n\binom{n+d-1}{n-1}$. \end{thm} \begin{rem} In \cref{approx_rem} we discuss that the algorithm of \cref{main_thm} not only approximates h-eigenpairs, but also approximates eigenvectors. \end{rem} \begin{notation} We denote h-eigenpairs with symbols $(\zeta,\eta)$ and eigenpairs with symbols $(v,\lambda)$.
-We will also denote approximate eigenpairs with $(v,\lambda)$.
+The main result is as follows.
+We will prove it at the end of \cref{sec:main_thm}. \begin{thm} There is a randomized algorithm that on input $f\in(\cH_{n,d})^n$ almost surely returns an approximate eigenpair of $f$.
+Its average number of arithmetic operations is $\cO(n^3+dn^\frac{5}{2}N^2)$, where $N=\dim_\HC \cH^n = n\binom{n+d-1}{n-1}$. \end{thm} \begin{rem} In \cref{approx_rem} we discuss that the algorithm of \cref{main_thm} not only approximates h-eigenpairs, but also approximates eigenvectors. \end{rem}

-Moreover, we will often use the same symbols for elements in $\sP$ and their representatives in $(\HC^n\backslash\set{0})\times \HC$.
-All this should not cause much confusion \end{notation}